M-o-a-T/moat-kv/docs/source/command_line.rst

 .. note::

-   The current state may already include updates, due to DistKV's asynchonous nature.
+   The current state may already include updates, due to MoaT-KV's asynchonous nature.
 You should simply replace existing values.

 .. option:: -m, --msgpack